Chmod 755 jre-6u31-linux-x64.bin

-Of course you'll see a series of plugins including also some called "Java (TM) Plug-in 1.6.0_31".
-At this point you can point your browser to one of the auditing services for the Java plugin in use (such as this ) and verify that indeed the version used is the correct one.
+Certainly you'll see a series of plug-among them some called "Java (TM) Plug-in 1.6.0_31".
+At this point you can point your browser to one of the services of verification of Java plugin in use (such as this ), and verify that indeed the version used is the correct one.

 # Update-alternatives -config java

-Or, in case you have the same need with Iceweasel plugin, you can enter the command:
+Or, in case you have the same necessity plugin Iceweasel, you can type the command:

 # Update-alternatives -config mozilla-javaplugin.so

-Did you like this article?
-Subscribe to our newsletter to receive updates from the blog:
+Did you enjoy this article?
+Subscribe to the newsletter to receive updates from the blog: